unmtransinfo/Badapple2/docker/README.md

 ## Notes:

 - Depending on your version of docker, you may need to use `docker-compose` instead of `docker compose`
-- Although generally it is best practice to use docker secrets for DB_PASSWORD, since these databases have intentionally been made completely public it is unnecessary in this case.
+- Although generally it is best practice to use docker secrets for DB_PASSWORD, since:

+1. The provided compose files are intended for local use
+2. These databases have intentionally been made completely public

+It is unnecessary in this case.
 The password is really just a config detail rather than security measure here.